parse-community/parse-dashboard/README.md

 This feature will take either selected rows or all rows of an individual class and saves them to a CSV file, which is then downloaded.
 CSV headers are added to the top of the file matching the column names.

 > ⚠️ There is currently a 10,000 row limit when exporting all data.
 If more than 10,000 rows are present in the class, the CSV file will only contain 10,000 rows.
+## Views

+▶️ *Core > Views*

+Views are saved queries that display aggregated data from your classes.
+Create a view by providing a name, selecting a class and defining an aggregation pipeline.
+Optionally enable the object counter to show how many items match the view.
+Saved views appear in the sidebar, where you can select, edit, or delete them.

 # Contributing